mmbman/Katagiri/fukanzazengi-annotated.md

 > The way is originally perfect and all-pervading.
 How could it be contingent on practice and realization?

 - “Practice and realization” is a translation of *shushō* (修證).
 This important term appears several times in *Fukanzazengi*; it is also translated as “practice-realization” and “practicing and realizing.”
 It is sometimes translated elsewhere as “practice-enlightenment.”
 - The meaning of *shō* – often translated as “realization” or “verification” – should not be taken for granted.
-For and entire talk on the meaning of *shō* – and its distinction from *kaku* and *satori*, which are also sometimes translated as “enlightenment” – see [*Shobogenzo Bendowa*: Dogen's Questions & Answers – Talk 5](1987-03-15-Bendowa-Talk-5).
+For an entire talk on the meaning of *shō* – and its distinction from *kaku* and *satori*, which are also sometimes translated as “enlightenment” – see [*Shobogenzo Bendowa*: Dogen's Questions & Answers – Talk 5](1987-03-15-Bendowa-Talk-5).
 - On the statement “to think practice and realization are not one is a heretical view” from *Bendowa*, see [*Shobogenzo Bendowa*: Dogen's Questions & Answers – Talk 4](1987-03-14-Bendowa-Talk-4).

 > The true vehicle is self-sufficient.
 What need is there for special effort?